bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 RunCostPayGo | Pay as you go cost in pennies of all the queries executed.
 This is what the run would cost if capacity is using pay as you go pricing.
 RunCostReserved | Reserved instance cost in pennies of all the queries executed.
 This is what the run would cost if capacity is using reserved instance pricing.
 CapacityDailyCUSeconds | The total amount of capacity unit seconds for a 24 hour period based on the capacity SKU used.
 CapacityDailyCostPayGo | Pay as you go total cost over a 24 hour period for the capacity SKU used.
-This is what the query would cost if capacity is using pay as you go pricing.
+This is what the query would cost if running for 24 hours and is using pay as you go pricing.
 CapacityDailyCostReserved | Reserved instance total cost over a 24 hour period besed on the capacity SKU used.
-This is what the query would cost if capacity is using reserved instance pricing.
+This is what the capacity would cost if running for 24 hours and is using reserved instance pricing.

 <br></br>